-Melvin Harmon has been involved with and dedicated to student exchange since 1980, starting with his own year abroad in Malaysia.
-Inspired by the life-changing nature of his experience, he embarked on a career of international education with AFS in 1986.
-He currently serves as the Vice President of Marketing, Study Abroad, and Participant Support & Learning, overseeing AFS-USA’s study abroad programs, the support of all AFS participants, program marketing, development, innovation, scholarships, and diversity and inclusion initiatives.
-Melvin is a member of AFS-USA’s IDEA Workgroup and the LGBTQ+ Exchange, working with AFS-USA staff and volunteers to help AFS become a more diverse and inclusive organization.
+Melvin Harmon has been involved with and dedicated to student exchange since the late 1970’s, starting with his own year abroad in Malaysia in 1980.
+Inspired by the life-changing nature of his experience, he later embarked on a career of international education with AFS in 1986 and today he serves as the Vice President of Marketing, Study Abroad, and Participant Support & Learning, overseeing AFS-USA’s study abroad programs, the support of all AFS participants, the marketing and development or our outbound programs, and overseeing diversity and inclusion initiatives for our participants.
+Melvin is a member of AFS-USA’s IDEA Workgroup, working with AFS-USA staff and volunteers to help AFS become a more diverse and inclusive organization.

 In this interview, Melvin discusses the transformative power of intercultural exchange and how, over the years, AFS has become more accepting and inclusive of LGBTQ+ students, host families, volunteers and staff.
 His story is an inspiring reminder that “it gets better,” mostly because we get better, together.